Helpers of Pipelayers

-Helpers of Pipelayers with little to no experience tend to make between $20050 and $23470 while the more experienced ones make over $34980 per year.
+Helpers of Pipelayers with little to no experience tend to make between $21860 and $26390 while the more experienced ones can earn over $37620 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Helpers of Pipelayer is to move to a higher paying state like HI.
-Right now, the highest paying states for Helpers of Pipelayers are HI, WA, DC, OR and MN.
+One of the easiest ways to increase your salary as a Helper of Pipelayers, Plumbers, Pipefitters and Steamfitter is to move to a higher paying state like AK.
+Right now, the highest paying states for Helpers of Pipelayers are AK, MO, WA, HI and DC.

-3 other factors that can increase your salary as A Helpers of Pipelayer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Helper of Pipelayers, Plumbers, Pipefitters and Steamfitter is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Helpers of Pipelayers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Helpers of Pipelayers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons

 Here are some of the pros and cons of being a Helper of Pipelayers, Plumbers, Pipefitters and Steamfitter.